 Theaters like Alamo Drafthouse are pulling out all the stops to capitalize on Marvel fever.
 Alamo Drafthouse isn’t just rolling out the red-and-blue carpet with custom merchandise and exclusive posters.
 The specialized cinema chain is also preparing a Marvel-themed menu, consisting of items like Binary Brie Pizza (a culinary nod to the film’s star) and cocktails such as Fury of the S.H.I.E.L.D. and the Force of Our Stars, for fans to nosh on while watching Larson fight intergalactic, bright-skinned baddies.
 Going the extra mile to get fans buzzing has paid off.
 League says Alamo pre-sale tickets have been the most robust since “Avengers: Infinity War” and “Black Panther.”
 Fandango has also seen a boost in interest surrounding the heroine.
 The movie ticketing service reported that “Captain Marvel” has had the biggest advanced pre-sales for any other film since the release of “Avengers: Infinity War” last April.

 “We put Thursday preview shows out and the first round sold out in minutes.
-We had to scramble to add more,” said Tim League, CEO and founder of Alamo Drafthouse.
+We had to scramble to add more,” League said.
 “That’s setting the stage for an incredibly strong opening for us.”

 Few studios rival Marvel in terms of consistency: The Disney-owned studio fielded three massive blockbusters in 2018.
 Prior to “Captain Marvel,” the comic-book empire’s most recent movie was “Ant-Man and the Wasp,” which earned $75 million in its domestic debut and went on to gross $622 million globally.
 Its success came on the heels of “Avengers: Infinity War,” the superhero mashup that boasts the highest-grossing opening weekend of all time.
 “Black Panther,” the first superhero movie to feature a predominately African American cast, launched just a few months prior and became the highest-grossing movie of the year in North America.
 By focusing on a diverse group of heroes, Marvel has been able to satisfy fans with hit after hit.